 Staff will coordinate with St. Tammany parish and its municipalities in order to promote policy objectives related to comprehensive smart growth planning for the region.
 At a corridor level, this coordination will be used to ensure that transportation projects are complementary to and in support of local land use planning efforts.
-RPC will also conduct outreach activities and meetings to educate parish and city governments, the public, and private industry on smart growth principles and sustainable land use development.
+Land Use data will be used to supplement scenario development for the Metropolitan Plan update.